oracle-livelabs/apex/apex-professional-hol2/1-installing-sample-tables/1-installing-sample-tables.md

 4. Leave the settings to default and then click **Next**.

-   *The schema name defaults to your current schema and hence will be different from the schema name shown below.*
+   *The schema name defaults to your current schema and, hence, will differ from the schema name shown below.*

     ![Manage Sample Datasets](images/manage-sample-dataset1.png " ")